X-ring chain

 The X-ring chain is a specialized type of sealed roller chain used to transfer mechanical power.
-Like the standard O-ring chains it is also used in high performance motorcycles.
+Like the standard O-ring chains it is also used in high-performance motorcycles.
 It uses X-ring seal to keep lubricant (usually grease) in place.

-It has higher performance (in terms of durability, lifetime, and power loss) than non-O-ring chains as it has less friction than O-ring chain while providing adequate lubrication and protection against foreign elements which also increases reliability.
+It has higher performance (in terms of durability, lifetime, and power loss) than O-ring chains as it has less friction while providing adequate lubrication and protection against foreign elements which also increases reliability.
 It can last twice as long as the O-ring chain under some circumstances.

 Development

 The X-ring chain is developed from O-ring chain which in turn is developed from non-O-ring chain.
 While the regular O-ring chain has high durability, it also has more friction (compared to other types of roller chains) due to distortion of the O-ring due to pressure from the inner and outer chain plates.
 This results in loss of power in the transmission.
 Therefore, X-ring chain was developed by replacing O-ring seal with X-ring seal which greatly reduced friction and increased durability.